 Mom was delighted.
 She had slimmed down from doing aerobics with Mandy’s Jane Fonda tapes.
 His unabashed admiration thrilled her.

 “I have to go walk a girl down an aisle,” he said.
 “Save me a seat in the front row?”

-The bridesmaids and ushers entered, moving slowly and awkwardly to the organ music’s rhythm.
-There were Oohs and Ahhs at the sight of them, but when Mandy appeared, flashbulbs started going off.
+Lisbeth walked down the aisle first then Allie; moving slowly and awkwardly to the organ music’s rhythm.
+When Jules, who’d been chosen to be Maid of Honor, and who’d been instructed to walk regally (something Mandy read in a wedding planning book) made her way toward the altar, she kept a smile on her face even though she thought how silly it was.
+I will never have this kind of wedding!
+There were Oohs and Ahhs at the sight of the bridesmaids, but when Mandy appeared, flashbulbs started going off.
 Dad looked solemn but proud as he escorted her to the altar, lifted her veil, and kissed her.
 By the time he sat next to Mom, tears were pouring down his face.
 “Our little girl!”

 Father Gabriel presided over the ceremony.
-Simon stepped forward with the ring when commanded, and vows were recited earnestly.
-Then there was the happy pronouncement, the first kiss as husband and wife, and the applause of the audience.
+Simon stepped forward with the ring when commanded, and vows were earnestly recited.
+There was the happy pronouncement, the first kiss as husband and wife, and the applause of the audience.

-Jules, watching Mandy and Tim walk back up the aisle, blew out a sigh and looked over at Simon, who gave her the thumbs up.
-One by one the bridesmaids and ushers followed the new Mr. and Mrs. Jenkins out the door to the receiving line outside.
+Jules, watching Mandy and Tim walk back up the aisle, looked over at Simon, who gave her the thumbs up.
+One by one, the bridesmaids and ushers followed the new Mr. and Mrs. Jenkins out the door to the receiving line outside.